Authentic Lessons for 21st Century Learning

 Engage

-Move to slide four and play the linked video clip by Fox Business News.
-After the video, discuss with the class the questions on slide five:
+Move to slide 7 and play the linked Fox Business News clip.
+After the video, discuss the questions on slide 8 with the class.

 Explore